MicrosoftDocs/sql-docs/docs/reporting-services/extensions/data-processing/creating-a-data-processing-extension-library.md

   - "assigning namespaces to extensions"
 ---
 # Create a data processing extension library
   Each [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] data processing extension you create should be assigned to a unique namespace and built into a library or assembly file.
-The exact name of the namespace is not important, but it must be unique and not shared with any other extension. [!INCLUDE[msCoName](../../../includes/msconame-md.md)] uses the namespace <xref:Microsoft.ReportingServices.DataProcessing> for the data processing extensions that ship with [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)].
+The exact name of the namespace isn't important, but it must be unique and not shared with any other extension. [!INCLUDE[msCoName](../../../includes/msconame-md.md)] uses the namespace <xref:Microsoft.ReportingServices.DataProcessing> for the data processing extensions that ship with [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)].
 You should create your own unique namespaces for your company's data processing extensions.

  The following example shows the code to begin a [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] data processing extension, which uses the namespaces that contain the data processing interfaces and any utility classes.